DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/configmaps-secrets/use-configmap.md

-# Use configuration items
+# Use ConfigMaps

-Configuration item (ConfigMap) is an API object of Kubernetes, which is used to save non-confidential data into key-value pairs, and can store configurations that other objects need to use.
+ConfigMap (ConfigMap) is an API object of Kubernetes, which is used to save non-confidential data into key-value pairs, and can store configurations that other objects need to use.
 When used, the container can use it as an environment variable, a command-line argument, or a configuration file in a storage volume.
-By using configuration items, configuration data and application code can be separated, providing a more flexible way to modify application configuration.
+By using ConfigMaps, configuration data and application code can be separated, providing a more flexible way to modify application configuration.

 !!! note

-     Configuration items do not provide confidentiality or encryption.
-If the data to be stored is confidential, please use [secret](use-secret.md), or use other third-party tools to ensure the privacy of the data instead of configuration items.
+     ConfigMaps do not provide confidentiality or encryption.
+If the data to be stored is confidential, please use [secret](use-secret.md), or use other third-party tools to ensure the privacy of the data instead of ConfigMaps.
-     In addition, when using configuration items in containers, the container and configuration items must be in the same cluster namespace.
+     In addition, when using ConfigMaps in containers, the container and ConfigMaps must be in the same cluster namespace.

 ## scenes to be used

-You can use configuration items in Pods.
+You can use ConfigMaps in Pods.
 There are many  use cases, mainly including:

-- Use configuration items to set the environment variables of the container
+- Use ConfigMaps to set the environment variables of the container

-- Use configuration items to set the command line parameters of the container
+- Use ConfigMaps to set the command line parameters of the container

-- Use configuration items as container data volumes
+- Use ConfigMaps as container data volumes

 ## Set the environment variables of the container

-You can use the configuration item as the environment variable of the container through the graphical interface or the terminal command line.
+You can use the ConfigMap as the environment variable of the container through the graphical interface or the terminal command line.

 !!! note

-     The configuration item import is to use the configuration item as the value of the environment variable; the configuration item key value import is to use a certain parameter in the configuration item as the value of the environment variable.
+     The ConfigMap import is to use the ConfigMap as the value of the environment variable; the ConfigMap key value import is to use a certain parameter in the ConfigMap as the value of the environment variable.

 ### Graphical interface operation

-When creating a workload through an image, you can set environment variables for the container by selecting `Import Configuration Items` or `Import Configuration Item Key Values` on the `Environment Variables` interface.
+When creating a workload through an image, you can set environment variables for the container by selecting __Import ConfigMaps__ or __Import ConfigMap Key Values__ on the __Environment Variables__ interface.

-1. Go to the [Image Creation Workload](../workloads/create-deployment.md) page, in the `Container Configuration` step, select the `Environment Variables` configuration, and click the `Add Environment Variable` button.
+1. Go to the [Image Creation Workload](../workloads/create-deployment.md) page, in the __Container Configuration__ step, select the __Environment Variables__ configuration, and click the __Add Environment Variable__ button.

-2. Select `Configuration Item Import` or `Configuration Item Key Value Import` in the environment variable type.
+2. Select __ConfigMap Import__ or __ConfigMap Key Value Import__ in the environment variable type.

-     - When the environment variable type is selected as `configuration item import`, enter `variable name`, `prefix` name, `configuration item` name in sequence.
+     - When the environment variable type is selected as __ConfigMap import__ , enter __variable name__ , __prefix__ name, __ConfigMap__ name in sequence.

-     - When the environment variable type is selected as `configuration item key-value import`, enter `variable name`, `configuration item` name, and `key` name in sequence.
+     - When the environment variable type is selected as __ConfigMap key-value import__ , enter __variable name__ , __ConfigMap__ name, and __Secret__ name in sequence.

 ### Command line operation

-You can set configuration items as environment variables when creating a workload, using the valueFrom parameter to refer to the Key/Value in the ConfigMap.
+You can set ConfigMaps as environment variables when creating a workload, using the valueFrom parameter to refer to the Key/Value in the ConfigMap.

 ```yaml
 apiVersion: v1